jcalcutt/Lagrange/_posts/2018-01-08-plotting-apple-activity-data.md

 image: boxplot.jpg
 ---
 <b>
-Hidden away in a rarely opened folder on my IPhone is the 'health' app.
+Hidden away in a rarely opened folder on my iPhone is the 'health' app.
 I've known for a little while that it has an activity tracking capability (essentially a pedometer), but it's not something I've thought twice about until fairly recently.